 Drivers Strategy options Link to the underlying causes of deforestation Potential benefits and forest degradation logging activities in a concession Development of spatial/ land use More structured land-use Less emissions and degradation from planning policies and legislation Enabling setting for enforcement logging activities More efficient wood logging Less emissions from waste burning and procedures with emphasis on wood Only when combined with strong enforcement rotting trees waste to be used as renewable as biomass Promotion of ecotourism; Less pressures from deforestation and forest degradation due to logging.
-Provide alternative livelihoods for forest dependent communities Promotion of NTFP Less pressures from deforestation and forest Provide alternative livelihoods for forest Promotion of NTFP degradation due to logging. dependent communities Protection of medical plant species Less pressures from deforestation and forest Provide alternative livelihoods for forest Protection of medical plant species degradation due to logging. dependent communities Agriculture Development of spatial/ land use More structured land-use Less emissions and degradation from planning policies and legislation Enabling setting for enforcement agricultural activities Promotion of ecotourism; Less pressures from deforestation and forest Provide alternative livelihoods for forest degradation due to agriculture. dependent communities Promotion of agroforestry; Less pressures from deforestation and forest Provide alternative livelihoods for forest degradation due to agriculture. dependent communities Promotion of NTFP Less pressures from deforestation and forest Provide alternative livelihoods for forest degradation due to agriculture. dependent communities Promotion of medicinal plants Less pressures from deforestation and forest To provide alternative livelihoods for degradation due to agriculture. forest dependent communities Energy production Protection of surface water When combined with land use/spatial planning Less disturbance of hydrological cycle, resources (e.g. establishment of conservation areas) and protecting the health of forests strong enforcement.
-More efficient wood logging Only in an enabling setting for the use of Less rotting and open burning of wood procedures with emphasis on wood renewable energy waste waste to be used as renewable Information at energy as biomass I have a seed of the seed of t Landania dation of formations Infrastructure Development of zoning regulations Improved land zoning and minimal road Less degradation of forest areas development around infrastructural projects; construction Housing development Development of spatial/ land use More structured land-use Less emissions and degradation from planning policies and legislation Avoiding uncontrolled construction of housing development Development of parties resultable housing and buildings Loss degradation of forest success Development of zoning regulations Improved land zoning and minimal road Less degradation of forest areas
+Provide alternative livelihoods for forest dependent communities Promotion of NTFP Less pressures from deforestation and forest Provide alternative livelihoods for forest degradation due to logging. dependent communities Protection of medical plant species Less pressures from deforestation and forest degradation due to logging.
+Provide alternative livelihoods for forest dependent communities Agriculture Development of spatial/ land use More structured land-use Less emissions and degradation from planning policies and legislation Enabling setting for enforcement agricultural activities Promotion of ecotourism; Less pressures from deforestation and forest degradation due to agriculture.
+Provide alternative livelihoods for forest dependent communities Promotion of agroforestry; Less pressures from deforestation and forest degradation due to agriculture.
+Provide alternative livelihoods for forest dependent communities Promotion of NTFP Less pressures from deforestation and forest degradation due to agriculture.
+Provide alternative livelihoods for forest dependent communities Promotion of medicinal plants Less pressures from deforestation and forest degradation due to agriculture.
+To provide alternative livelihoods for forest dependent communities Energy production Protection of surface water When combined with land use/spatial planning Less disturbance of hydrological cycle, resources (e.g. establishment of conservation areas) and strong enforcement. protecting the health of forests More efficient wood logging procedures with emphasis on wood waste to be used as renewable energy as biomass Only in an enabling setting for the use of renewable energy Less rotting and open burning of wood waste Infrastructure Development of zoning regulations Improved land zoning and minimal road Less degradation of forest areas development around infrastructural projects; construction Housing development Development of spatial/ land use planning policies and legislation More structured land-use Avoiding uncontrolled construction of housing and buildings Less emissions and degradation from housing development Development of zoning regulations Improved land zoning and minimal road Less degradation of forest areas